René Auberjonois (painter): Biography

 Born to wealthy parents, Auberjonois lived a jeunesse dorée, studying the classics, starting a banking apprenticeship and serving as a lieutenant of cavalry in the Swiss Army.
 After dabbling in caricature and music during a first trip to England, he decided to become a painter and enrolled in the Kensington School of Art.
 In 1896, he moved to Paris to study with Luc-Olivier Merson and at the École des Beaux-Arts.
 His budding French career was noted in Switzerland, and after the turn of the century, he made the acquaintance of fellow painter Ferdinand Hodler, conductor Ernest Ansermet and writer Charles Ferdinand Ramuz.
-Auberjonois would later create numerous book illustrations and stage designs for Ramuz and for other artists, including for Igor Stravinsky's L'histoire du soldat.
+Auberjonois would later create numerous book illustrations and stage designs for Ramuz and for other artists, including sets and costumes for Ramuz's collaboration with Igor Stravinsky on L'histoire du soldat.

 In 1908, he moved to Jouxtens-Mézery in Switzerland and married Augusta Grenier, whom he then divorced in 1919.
 They had two sons – Maurice (b.
 1909) and Fernand (1910–2004).
 Fernand would become a renowned journalist in the U.S. and his son René an actor.
 The support of a patron, the collector Hans Graber, helped Auberjonois during the 1910s, while in the 1920s he began to acquire a certain public reputation through expositions and prominent commissions.
 A second marriage in 1922 with Marguerite Hélène Buvelot fell apart in 1929, as Auberjonois recognised his inability to reconcile his work with a family life.

 After the death of his mother and the sale of his family house in 1929, Auberjonois had a small house built in Pully next to that of Ramuz, which he occupied in 1933–34 until quarrels with Ramuz caused him to move out.
 In 1935, he accepted a commission to paint murals for the abbey of Dézaley despite constant doubts about his own skills – he did not risk painting directly on the wall, as this required particular speed and precision.
 The Belle du Dézaley mural was very poorly received, causing Auberjonois to become a virtual recluse in his Lausanne studio throughout the 1930s, interrupted only by a brief liaison with his model Simone Hauert.

 Despite health problems and Auberjonois' own persistent dissatisfaction with his work, the 1940s were his most productive years, and public recognition of his œuvre increased.
 Dispirited by his friend Ramuz' death in 1947 and preoccupied with his age and poor health, he afterwards retreated more and more from the art scene.
 Yet he lived to see his work gain international recognition at the first Documenta in Kassel (1955), two years before his death.